Europe & North Africa gap semester

 - Your group will engage in a multitude of service and volunteering initiatives throughout this program.
 Work with NGOs that focus on women’s rights and empowerment, early childhood education, and human rights as they relate to migration and the concept of “citizenship.”
 Prepare to work alongside NGOs that are helping to build infrastructure for more remote areas of Morocco, or are helping to promote concepts of sustainability through organic farming, permaculture, and/or other environmentally progressive practices.

-Spend a week living with a host family in Marrakech, exploring one of the Muslim world’s “great citadel cities.”
+Spend a week living with a host family in a village south of Marrakech.
 Practice your newly-developed language skills while joining the family for meals, cultural events, and outings.
-Marrakech blends the look and feel of old world architecture and artisanry with a decidedly worldly and modern city.

-Another week will be spent in a village homestay with the Amazigh community and staying with families in Tetouan, a World Heritage site.
+Other village homestays include living with the Amazigh community and staying with families in Tetouan, a World Heritage site.
 Get a greater sense of village life by working alongside your host families and villagers on a local project (to be determined in accordance with current village needs).
 Options may include working with local schools, building playgrounds/sports fields, organizing trash clean-ups, and participating in agricultural chores.

 Enjoy a four-day trek in the high Atlas mountains, reveling in the sparse beauty of this legendary range.
 Be inspired by your guide, who happens to be one of Morocco’s first certified female mountain guides.
-Ride your newfound friend (a camel) onto the dunes of the Sahara Desert, surrounded by the vastness of this inhospitable, yet undeniably breathtaking, place.
+Ride your newfound friend (a camel) onto the dunes of the Sahara Desert on a separate trek, surrounded by the vastness of this inhospitable, yet undeniably breathtaking, place.
 Share stories as you sit by the fire at night, gazing at the stars and reflecting on your experiences.

 - Our reflection “retreat” embodies the spirit of human migration and movement, as well as the spiritual concept of “pilgrimage.”
 The group will spend five days walking the Camino del Santiago, a historic route for pilgrims since the medieval ages.
 There will be much to reflect upon as the finale of this amazing semester comes to a close!